-Flexible filaments like TPU are becoming popular to test 3D printer capabilities and, of course, print objects that can stretch, bend, and curl.
-The question is, what is this TPU we keep hearing about, and which brands offer the best varieties?
+Flexible filaments like TPU are becoming popular.
+The question is, what is this TPU, and which brands offer the best varieties?
 Keep reading to find out!

 TPU, or Thermoplastic Polyurethane is a very common form of elastic polymer, or elastomer, capable of being used on any properly equipped FDM 3D printer.
 Of the many kinds of flexible 3D printer filaments, TPU is slightly more rigid, making it easier to extrude and use.
 It is a medium-strength material with very high flexibility and durability, able to withstand much higher compressive and tensile forces than its more common counterparts PLA and ABS.